circonus/docs/content/irondb/irondb/integrations/graphite.md

 `http://<host:port>/graphite/<account_id>/<optional_query_prefix>/metrics/find?query=graphite.*`

 This will return a JSON document with metrics matching the prefix: `graphite.` which terminate at that level.
-Continuing on the example in graphite-ingestion.md, the above example would return the following:
+Continuing on the example in Graphite Ingestion, the above example would return the following:

 ```
 [